PatrickARatcliff/React_portfolio/README.md

         http://localhost:3001/

--OR, in your browser, navigate to:
+-OR, in your browser, navigate to

         https://PatrickARatcliff.github.io/React_portfolio/